 At Groover, we welcome all types of music, including tracks created with the help of AI tools or software.
 However, not all music curators are open to reviewing AI-generated music.
-Some curators may prefer tracks made without artificial intelligence, while others are more curious and open-minded.

 To help your music get the right attention and avoid confusion, we ask you to follow these simple rules:

-1. Be transparent about using AI in your music
+2. Be transparent about using AI in your music

-If your track is partially or fully generated with AI, you should mention it in your pitch.
-Being honest about your creative process helps build trust with curators and increases your chances of getting valuable feedback.
+Being transparent about your creative process helps build trust with curators and increases your chances of receiving valuable feedback.

 "This song was composed using AI tools like [Tool Name].
 I handled the structure, lyrics, and mixing personally."

-2. Do not hide that your music was made with AI
+3. Do not hide that your music was made with AI

 Trying to pass off an AI-generated song as fully human-made may lead to negative feedback or getting flagged by curators.
 Please do not try to hide the use of AI in your track, we value honesty and clarity on Groover.